Parking at the Smithsonian Natural History Museum

 Parking at the Smithsonian — Commercial Parking Lots Nearby

 There are commercial parking garages on all the cross streets north of Pennsylvania Avenue.
 The nearest to the Smithsonian Natural History Museum is on 10th Street between Pennyslvania and E Streets.
 A popular garage that never runs out of space (except possibly on major holidays) is the parking garage under the Ronald Reagan Building.
 Very centrally located.
-A weekend day rate is only $13.
-Weekdays are $22 for 3-10 hours.
+Weekday rates in 2021 are $25 for up to 15 hours and $17 all day on weekends.

 Top 5 Washington DC Museums